-1 - 4 Toggles the selected camera Video Loss alarm between On and Off (factory default).
+1 - 4 Toggles the selected camera Video Loss alarm between On and Off.
+(The factory default is "Off").

 An alarm will be generated upon loss of video input on any camera with the Video Loss Alarm enabled, provided the camera's alarming input is enabled through the Enable Scheduled Alarms menu.
-The No Video message will be displayed anytime a camera video input is not present, regardless of the alarm settings.
+The live monitor display will go blank, indicating a loss of the alarmed camera.